 Based on its technical analysis, DigitalCoin is predicting steady growth for ETH in the year ahead, amid a renewed interest from those looking to invest in Ethereum.
-The platform believes that Ethereum will hold on to its impressive price run and trade well above its previous record for the rest of 2021, ending the year at an impressive $5,929.
+The platform believes that Ethereum will hold on to its impressive price run and trade well above its current price, ending the year at $3,560.53.

-TradingBeasts is also optimistic about ETH’s potential, although with a more subdued forecast.
-The platform believes that Ethereum will close 2021 trading at $4,161.
+Longforecast is not as optimistic about ETH’s potential.
+The platform believes that Ethereum will close 2022 trading at $1,612.

-Finally, WalletInvestor falls somewhere between the two predictions detailed above.
-The platform is predicting fairly linear growth for ETH but has the token closing the year at around $4,366.
+Finally, WalletInvestor comes as the most positive out of the predictions detailed above.
+The platform is predicting fairly linear growth for Ethereum (ETH) but has the token closing 2022 at around $5,569.31.

 Naturally, these forecasts will be music to the ears of anyone who has thought to invest in Ethereum - but always remember that predictions are effectively informed guesswork and are by no means guaranteed.

 Read More: Ethereum Price Prediction

-Anyone looking to buy Cardano in 2021 can hardly expect the same numbers as seen with the price of ETH, but several platforms are predicting substantial growth.
-WalletInvestor has ADA closing December at around $2.99.
+Anyone looking to buy Cardano in 2022 can hardly expect the same numbers as seen with the price of ETH, but several platforms are predicting substantial growth.

 The price per token might not be anything to write home about, but anyone looking to invest in Cardano should remember it’s all about growth and returns of 20% to 50% would mark a very successful addition to your portfolio.